My Garden Zone Is

 The Empress Tree

 Another great feature of the Empress tree is that they are nearly impossible to destroy.
-As an adult, or early in their growth, they can be cut down to ground level, and by the next spring, they will be sprouting as if nothing happened.
-In fact, the growth can be upward to double in the same amount of time as the season before.
+As an adult, or early in their growth, they can be cut down to ground level, and by the following spring, they will be sprouting as if nothing happened.
+The growth can be upward to double in the same amount of time as the season before.

 Some Empress tree owners have described it as being much like Jack and the Bean Stalk when watching the tree shoot for the stars, or rather the sun as it is.
-In the winter it is still an amazing tree to look at, sprouting small buds instead of the glistening purple and white flowers.
+It is still a fantastic tree to look at in the winter, sprouting tiny buds instead of the glistening purple and white flowers.
 When the season's turn and the flowers drop

-For fall, it is a much easier clean up than the oaks and many other types of standard trees that make yards look like a plain out mess that needs hours of clean up over and over again.
+For fall, it is a much easier clean-up than the oaks and many other types of standard trees that make yards look like a plain out mess that needs hours of clean-up over and over again.
 The Empress tree's benefits include shading, fragrance, easy maintenance, and the ability to outlive the coldest weather and harshest treatment.
-It is truly royalty when it comes to the flower trees.
+It is genuinely royalty when it comes to the flower trees.